zackse/linux/Documentation/input/input-programming.rst

 	input_sync()

 call to tell those who receive the events that we've sent a complete report.
-This doesn't seem important in the one button case, but is quite important for for example mouse movement, where you don't want the X and Y values to be interpreted separately, because that'd result in a different movement.
+This doesn't seem important in the one button case, but is quite important, for example, for mouse movement, where you don't want the X and Y values to be interpreted separately, because that'd result in a different movement.

 dev->open() and dev->close()